University of Gour Banga: History

 Prof. Surabhi Bandyopadhyay, the former vice-chancellor of Netaji Subhas Open University, became the first vice chancellor of the university, while the former registrar of University of North Bengal, Dr. Tapash Kumar Chattopadhyay, became the first acting registrar, all in 2008.
 Prof. Gopa Dutta was the second vice chancellor.

 The logo of the University of Gour Banga was prepared in the second week of June 2008 by Sameer Rakshit, the head of the Department of Architecture, Jadavpur University.

 Rakshit is also in charge of designing the main building of the University of Gour Banga, which started functioning from the ground-floor of the Post-Graduate Section of Malda College in 2008.
 From 2011 this university is functioning in its own place which is near Rabindra Bhaban, Malda 732103, West Bengal, India.

 Organisation and Administration

 Governance

 The Vice-chancellor of the University of Gour Banga is the chief executive officer of the university.
-In 2021 Shanti Chhetri was appointed as Vice-chancellor of the university.